ilyasst/python3_getstarted/slides/05-if-else-for-import.md

 	Something happens
 ```

-> Now, go to https://github.com/pythonclubmtl/learning_python3, copy the content of `ex_for.py` in one of your file and execute it using python3.
+> Now, go to the `examples` folder, copy the content of `ex_for.py` in one of your file and execute it using python3.

 ---